Trauma Bonding During Recovery

 While it is important to break a trauma bond to stay sober, breaking a trauma bond can be hard.
 The first step is to muster up the ability to leave the person, even if that means uprooting all you know and finding a new place to live upon leaving treatment.
 After that, you must cut off all contact and communication.
 Some circumstances may not allow for it, especially when family or children are involved.
 Nevertheless, you need a safe place free of abuse to keep your recovery alive.

 It can be difficult to see loved ones struggling to maintain their recovery while still stuck in a trauma bond.
 During your time at The Ohana Addiction Treatment Center, you will experience a holistic approach to treatment that focuses on examining your trauma and understanding its effects on your addiction or mental health.
+At our Hawaii trauma center, we focus on helping clients understand and break trauma bonds that threaten their recovery.
+We provide a supportive environment to heal from trauma, develop healthy coping strategies, and build resilience for lasting sobriety.

 The beauty of The Ohana is that you have a family for life here.
 Client care does not end when you leave treatment.
 The Ohana continues to offer you support in maintaining your recovery and connecting you with local groups and communities that can also help your recovery.
 If you ever fear for yourself and your recovery, remember your ohana at The Ohana Addiction Treatment Center.